ntustison/Histograms/Text/stitched.md

 optimization.

 Histogram-based optimization is used in conjunction with spatial considerations in the segmentation algorithm detailed in [@Tustison:2011aa].
-Based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., MRF modeling,  within image neighborhoods [@Besag:1986aa] optimized with the expectation-maximization (EM) algorithm [@Dempster:1977aa].
-Initialization for this particular application is in the form of k-means clustering.
-This has the advantage, in contrast to k-means, that it softens the intensity thresholds between class labels which demonstrates robustness to certain imaging distortions, such as noise.
-However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
+This algorithm is based on a well-established iterative approach originally used for NASA satellite image processing and subsequently appropriated for brain tissue segmentation in [@Vannier:1985aa].
+A Gaussian mixture model (GMM) is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations, i.e., Markov random field (MRF) modeling,  within image neighborhoods [@Besag:1986aa] optimized with the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+This has the advantage, in contrast to histogram-only algorithms, that it softens the intensity thresholds between class labels which demonstrates robustness to certain imaging distortions, such as noise.
+However, as we will demonstrate, this algorithm is also flawed in the inherent assumption that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.
 In particular, this algorithm is susceptible to MR nonlinear intensity artefacts.

 Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3)